LennyThompson/OrderScores/README.md

 Usage -

-Create a new
+Create a new Scoroer object using Scorer.createScorer, providing a TextReader object from which single line extries as aboeve will be read.

 Scores can be used as is or sorted by descending score, by last name, by first name.